Duration

 Sauvage initially studied jazz piano before developing a deep interest in Indian music and studying improvisation, particularly Hindustani music.
 In 2006, she attended a concert by the South Indian musician Aanayampatti Ganesan, a virtuoso of Jal tarang – a melodic percussion instrument that originates from the Indian subcontinent.
 It consists of a set of ceramic or metal bowls filled with water.
 Fascinated by the simplicity of the instrument and its sonority, Sauvage began to experiment with the sound of chopsticks on porcelain bowls.
 Soon her desire to immerse herself in the water sparked the idea of using an underwater microphone, resulting in the creation of the electro-aquatic instrument.
 Her third solo album, Fischgeist, was recorded in a water tank in Berlin and released by bohemian drips in 2020.

-In her latest work, Vantzou focusses on shaping ceremonial and affective spaces.
-Using a combination of voices, synthesisers, piano, wind instruments, and electronics, these sounds emerge vapourously from the depths, glowing in dreamlore, before materialising into audible, tangible reality.
+Christina Vantzou is a Brussels-based composer who explores the expansion of time, atmosphere, and harmony through electronics and acoustic instruments.
+In her more recent work, she focuses on shaping ceremonial and affective spaces.
+Using a combination of voices, synthesisers, piano, wind instruments, and electronics, these sounds emerge vapourously from the depths.

 Frameless is a local concert series dedicated to experimental music that explores the changing conditions of life in the digital age and has been committed to contemporary trends in aural art for nearly a decade.